This article providers step by step instruction on how to restore individual mail items back to user mailbox in Exchange 2013

 C. Recover mailbox items with Restore-Mailbox cmdlet

-In this example we use New-MailboxRestoreRequest cmdlet to restore entire mailbox to our temporary user "Billy Recovery".
-For more detail about performing more granular restore follow this link: New-MailboxRestoreRequest
+In this example we use Restore-Mailbox cmdlet to restore entire folder Inbox into Restore folder of our temporary user "Billy Recovery".
+For more detail about performing more granular restore follow this link: Restore-Mailbox cmdlet - Exchange 2010

 D. Extract the contents of the recovery mailbox to a PST folder